shopping cart 0

 The Thickness of Latex For Less Mattresses

-Latex For Less offers an all-natural latex mattress in two different thickness options.
+Latex For Less offers a natural latex mattress in two different thickness options.
 At seven inches thick and nine inches thick, both Latex For Less mattress height options fall in the standard mattress thickness range.

 Not only are you able to choose your preferred thickness, but you can also choose how dense and supportive you want your sleep experience to be every night.